Non-Markovian random walks with memory lapses: Bernoulli sequences with random dependence

 for all $i\ge 1$, $0\le s \le i$ and $y=0,1$.
-We recall that $P^*$ is defined in a different probability space than $P$ in \eqref{Yu2}.
-We remark that, for $y=0$ the probability $P^*_i(s,0)$ will not depend on the previous successes $S_i$.
+We recall that $P$ is defined in a different probability space than $P^*$ in \eqref{Yu2}.
+We remark that, for $y=0$ the probability $P_i(s,0)$ will not depend on the previous successes $S_i$.
 However, if $y=1$, the dependence exists.
-We think random variable $Y_i$ as an external factor that determines the choice of dependence (or independence) on the past $S_i$ for the trial $X_{i+1}$.
+We think random variable $Y_i$ as a latent factor that determines the choice of dependence (or independence) on the past $S_i$ for the trial $X_{i+1}$.
+Now, it is provided the definition for the so-called Bernoulli sequence with random dependence (BSRD).